A journalist who’s written for The New York Times and TIME on generating story ideas that will impress editors.

 The word “idea” is a vague term, so don’t think in terms of what makes a good story idea.
 What you need to do is think in terms of the published story.

-What makes a good profile?
-What makes a good reported essay?
-What makes a good news story?
 Answer those questions and then make sure the story ideas you’re pitching hit all of those targets.

-For instance, a good profile published in a national newspaper would have three major things going for it: (1) The person has done something unique and interesting.
-(2) The person’s work has made a difference in the world or in other people’s lives, that is, there is a purpose to this work that goes beyond just this one person, and (3) It was fairly recent.
+- The person’s work has made a difference in the world or in other people’s lives, that is, there is a purpose to this work that goes beyond just this one person, and

 FREE RESOURCE: